simeononsecurity/simeononsecurity.ch/content/guides/mastering-windows-cmd-scripting-advanced-ideas/index.en.md

 ## Introduction

 In the world of cybersecurity and IT management, **command-line scripting** is an indispensable skill.
 Windows Command Prompt, commonly known as CMD, provides a powerful interface for interacting with the operating system and executing various tasks.
-This article delves into advanced concepts within CMD, focusing on **tasklist**, running processes in the background using the `&` symbol, and **disowning** processes.
+This article digs into advanced concepts within CMD, focusing on **tasklist**, running processes in the background using the `&` symbol, and **disowning** processes.
 By understanding these ideas, you can enhance your efficiency and effectiveness in system administration, troubleshooting, and automation.

 ## Tasklist: Gaining Insights into System Processes